 The White Horse

-WHITE HORSE - DICTIONARY OF PUB NAMES :The truly white horse is an albino - foaled with pink skin and often blue eyes.
-This sign has been in use since the 15c and remains frequent because of it's widespread heraldic usage.
+The truly white horse is an albino, foaled with pink skin and often blue eyes.
+However, this sign has been in use since the 15th Century and remains frequent because of its widespread heraldic usage.
 It was adopted by the kings of Wessex and it is the traditional emblem of Kent.
-A galloping white horse refers heraldically to the house of Hanover, and dates from the accession of George I in 1714.
-The white horse also appears in the arms of several guilds, namely the Carmen, Coachmen, Farriers, Innholders, Saddlers and Wheelwrights.
+A galloping white horse refers heraldically to the house of Hanover and dates from the accession of George I in 1714.
+The white horse also appears in the arms of several guilds, namely the Carmen, Coachmen, Farriers, Innholders, Saddlers, and Wheelwrights.